Skip to main contentScroll Top

 “Information regarding the Myanmar/Thailand border and vice versa, from the south to Myawaddy/Mae Sot…

-It's finally OVER the story of crossing the border on an even or odd day of a given month in one direction or the other!!!!!
-The way is clear in both directions every day!! » (Alex Spcs post of August 12)
+The whole thing about crossing the border on an even or odd day of a certain month, in one direction or the other, is finally OVER!!!!!
+The way is clear in both directions every day!!
+(Alex Spcs post from August 12th)

 the road would have been redone.